 - Limit your social contacts – being mindful of the widespread virus transmission

 - Wash your hands with soap and water often, and as soon as you get home – use hand sanitiser gel if soap and water is not available

 - Wear a face covering over your mouth and nose where social distancing is not possible outdoors and indoors.

 - Avoid crowded environments where the risk of transmission is higher

-- Avoid businesses that are not COVID-19 secure (including shops, cafes and restaurants) If they are not looking after you, don’t go there!
+- Avoid businesses that are not COVID-19 secure.
+If they are not looking after you, don’t go there!

 What to do if you develop symptoms?

 If you develop symptoms such as a cough, or fever, or you lose your sense of taste or smell, get a test and stay at home until you get the result.
 You can book a test by going to www.nhs.uk/coronavirus or call 119 if you do not have internet access.
 If you test positive, please stay at home for 10 days from when your symptoms have started.
 If you are contacted by NHS Test and Trace, follow their instructions.

 Now is the time to think about who would support you if you can’t go out.
 Who will be able to help you get your shopping and essentials?
 Ask your family, friends or neighbours if they can help – have a plan.

 Knowsley’s Community Support and Volunteer Line is here help people who have been asked to self-isolate and have no means of support from friends, family, or neighbours, to remain at home.
 Get in touch if you need help with: